Chemistry is a diverse discipline, involving substances in every aspect of life — what we see, eat, smell, touch, and taste every day.

 The discipline of chemistry can be subdivided either along traditional lines into a set of subdisciplines such as analytical chemistry, biological chemistry or biochemistry, computational/theoretical chemistry, inorganic chemistry, organic chemistry, physical chemistry, and polymer chemistry, or along more thematic lines such as chemical synthesis and structure, materials chemistry, physical and chemical interactions, pharmaceutical or medicinal chemistry, environmental chemistry, green chemistry, nanoscience, chemical biology and chemical physics.

-In addition to honours Chemistry, we offer three honours Chemistry specializations:
+In addition to honours Chemistry, we offer the following honours Chemistry specialization:

 - Honours Biochemistry (with Biology)